 As 2022 draws to a close, what can we learn from a year marked by Russia's invasion of Ukraine, crippling cyber and kinetic attacks against critical infrastructure not just in Ukraine but across the world, and a continued rise in cyber attacks and ransomware globally?
 A year in which Russia, China and Iran have all become victims of cyber attacks, perhaps reaping the seeds sown by each of them in the past.
 And a year which saw the costs of cybercrime move well above its $6 trillion 2021 levels even though the year is not over yet and the full impacts counted.

 Can and should we extrapolate trends identified over the past year and say with near certainly that these trends will continue in their upward path, or is the cyber threat landscape more complicated than we generally assume it to be.

-With both Russia and China, the two greatest perpetrators of cybercrime, increasingly isolated from the rest of the world, and with growing domestic dissent in China, Iran and Russia, are geopolitical moves against autocrats likely to change the world's three most egregious offensive cyber actors?
+With both Russia, Iran and China, the three greatest perpetrators of cybercrime, increasingly isolated from the rest of the world, and with growing domestic dissent in their own countries, are geopolitical moves against autocrats likely to change the world's three most egregious offensive cyber actors?

 2022 - A Year in Reflection

 In 2022 we saw a massive collapse and re-alignment of organized crime groups following the Russian invasion of Ukraine in February.
 Prior to the war, these groups consisting of perpetrators located right across the Commonwealth of Independent States (CIS) were united predominantly by their use of the Russian language.
 During the invasion, Ukrainian and other non-Russian members pulled out of many of these Russian led groups, and some even turned on their former gangs exposing their inner most secrets and the identities of leaders.
 This break up caused a dip in attacks in March and April and was further hampered by many global ISPs withdrawing from business in Russia.
 The result was a dramatic reduction in the Internet bandwidth into Russia for many of these groups to use.